 The schedule divides costs into ongoing daily costs of fuel, maintenance (car wash, vacuuming, oil changes and filters), repairs, parking and tolls; and monthly recurring costs of insurance, interest on the debt, taxes, registration/tags and depreciation (non-cash value).
 There is included a line for one-time items such as deductibles, and incidentals.
 Both groups of costs combined match the book costs as reported on the income statement (profit and loss statement).

-With debt service (the monthly loan payment) there are two components, interest and principle.
+With debt service (the monthly loan payment) there are two components, interest and principal.
 The interest is included on the income statement and in the monthly recurring section above.
-Principle is a balance sheet debit to long-term liabilities.
-By including principle and subtracting the non-cash aspect of depreciation, the result is the actual cash costs to operate the vehicle that month.
+The principal portion is a balance sheet debit to long-term liabilities.
+By including principal and subtracting the non-cash aspect of depreciation, the result is the actual cash costs to operate the vehicle that month.